MLB Odds: Mets - Nationals Prediction, Pick, How To Watch

-It is an NL East showdown as the New York Mets head to the Nation’s Capitals to face the Washington Nationals.
+The New York Mets and Washington Nationals finish their four-game series today.
 It is time to continue our MLB odds series with a Mets-Nationals prediction, pick, and how-to watch.

-The Mets have now lost five straight series for the first time in a decade.
-It started with losing two out of three against the Nationals, where they managed to score just ten runs in the series, with nine of them coming in one game.
-Meanwhile, the Nationals put out 17 runs in the three games to take the series.
-The Nationals have won six of their last nine, and do not look like the team that could have lost 100 games this year.
+The Mets will at least be coming away with a split of the series, as they took an 8-2 win in the third game.
+The Mets scored all eight of their runs in the fifth inning, with Starling Marte and Mark Canha both driving in two runs.
+This was a pleasant sight as those two have been in slumps for the Mets, but both performed well in the win.
+Max Scherzer beat his old team, doling them to just one run over five innings.
+For the Nats, they struggle with runners in scoring position, going 1-13 in those situations.
+They left 13 men on base during the game, and could not find ways to score.
+They will finish their four-game set today.

 Here are the Mets-Nationals MLB odds, courtesy of FanDuel.